threefoldfoundation/info_threefold_pub/wiki/tokens/wallets/tft_stellar_dex.md

 The base currency of Stellar is XLM, the easiest is to start from this currency.

-There are 4 ways to buy TFT on Stellar:
+At this time, we recommend one of the following ways to buy TFT on Stellar:

 - [StellarTerm](https://stellarterm.com/) = for desktop, no install or account creation necessary (manual coming soon)
 - [Solar Wallet](solar_wallet) = desktop, needs install